12 Different Types of Squirrels in the US

 The Southern Flying Squirrel is first on our list of Types of Squirrels in the US.

-It is a small nocturnal species confined to the United States’ eastern portion, from Texas to Florida, Maine to Wisconsin, and all points in between.
+It is a small nocturnal species confined to the eastern portion of the United States, from Texas to Florida, Maine to Wisconsin, and all points in between.

-These little rodents, weighing about 2-3 oz., have grown skin flaps from their front paws to their back paws.
+These little rodents, weighing about 2-3 oz., have grown skin flaps from their front to back paws.

 These flaps enable the rodents to “fly” around the woodlands in which they live.